JoelBranham/Codebreaker/README.md

 ##Acknowledgements

-This project was completed as part of a C++ course.
-I was provided the random number generator, code generator, and player input functions.
-I wrote all of the game logic.
+The professor of my C++ course provided the random number generator and player input functions for this assignment.
+I wrote the game logic, secret code generator, and header file.